 If you’re in the habit of pouring bacon grease down the kitchen-sink drain, you might as well try to stuff the whole pig down there.
+Unless you know how to unblock a U-bend sink, you’re going to be in trouble.
 Grease is one of the best things for clogging drains.
 (So is all the soap we use in the bathroom, but that’s a harder habit to break.)

 Even if you’re not guilty of grease disposal, you might be one of those folks who thinks a food disposer (garbage disposal) is the equivalent of a space-fantasy ray gun.
 It’s not.
 It’s a motor with a spinning wheel that has two metal teeth thingees, and it does very little to stop the following from clogging your drain: flour, rice, potato peels (and some other veggie peels) and many fibrous foods such as asparagus and chard.

-This is not a common stupid mistake, but it warrants mention here because it was part of a home-page website feature of a certain newspaper that just happens to be the preeminent newspaper in the country (hint: rhymes with the “blue dork limes”).
-The feature showed a house-full of very well-meaning college students who had taken several steps toward greening their everyday lives.
-One such action was to remove the P-trap and other drain parts underneath their bathroom sink so that the wastewater could be collected in a bucket and used to water plants outdoors.
-While the use of gray water is the jurisdiction of the local health department, the issue in this humble missive is the 1 1/2-INCH HOLE PUMPING SEWER GAS INTO THE BATHROOM.
+This is not a common stupid mistake, but it warrants mention because it was part of a home-page website feature of a certain newspaper that happens to be the preeminent newspaper in the country (hint: rhymes with “blue dork limes”).
+The feature showed a houseful of very well-meaning college students who had taken several steps toward greening their everyday lives.
+One such action was to remove the P-trap and other drain parts underneath their bathroom sink so the wastewater could be collected in a bucket and used to water plants outdoors.
+While the use of gray water is the jurisdiction of the local health department, the issue here is the 1 1/2-INCH HOLE PUMPING SEWER GAS INTO THE BATHROOM.
 You have to plug that drain pipe, kids (see item 2, above).